peckto/gdar/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/peckto/gdar/cpp)

-A graphical user interface for Linux to browse and extract dar archives
+A graphical user interface for Linux to browse and extract dar archives.

 The GUI is written in gtkmm, as backend libdar is used.
 You can use Gdar not only on Gnome desktop but also on KDE or any other Linux desktop environment.